QkoSad/dotfiles/.config/nvim/README.md

 # git

 - gitsigns = show what change have been made to a file
-- diffview = shows git diff of a file
 - vim-fugitive = git interface so don't need to open terminal

 # editing